akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 		* `list`: The name of the item list to draw the model with.
 * `extraItemLists`: array of extra item list names to add the node to.

-## Transform Node

-Transform nodes have the type string "TransformNode" and contains the following members:

-* `transformList`: array of transforms to apply.
-The matrices for the transforms provided are multiplied in reverse order given (i.e. in logical transform order), starting from the identity matrix.
-Each member of the array has the following elements:
-	* `type`: the type of transform.
-May be `Rotate`, `Scale`, `Translate`, or `Matrix`.
-	* `value`: the value of transform based on the type:
-		* `Rotate`: array of 3 floats for the X, Y, and Z rotation in degrees.
-		* `Scale`: array of 3 floats for the scale value along the X, Y, and Z axes.
-		* `Translate`: array of 3 floats for the translation along X, Y, and Z.
-		* `Matrix`: a 4x4 array of floats for a matrix.
-Each inner array is a column of the matrix.
-* `children`: an array of child nodes.
-Each element is an object with the following elements:
-	* `type`: the name of the node type.
-	* Remaining members depend on the value of `nodeType`.

 ## Node Children

 Node children have the type node "NodeChildren" can be used to add children to an existing node.
 This can be used to break circular dependencies if a node needs to be referenced by other objects before the children are able to be added.
 It contains the following members: